HarperDB/documentation/docs/developers/clustering/subscription-overview.md

 # Subscription Overview

 A subscription defines how data should move between two nodes.
 They are exclusively table level and operate independently.
-They connect a table on one node to a table on another node, the subscription will apply to a matching schema name and table name on both nodes.
+They connect a table on one node to a table on another node, the subscription will apply to a matching database name and table name on both nodes.

 _Note: ‘local’ and ‘remote’ will often be referred to.
 In the context of these docs ‘local’ is the node that is receiving the API request to create/update a subscription and remote is the other node that is referred to in the request, the node on the other end of the subscription._

 A subscription consists of:

-`schema` - the name of the schema that the table you are creating the subscription for belongs to.
+`database` - the name of the database that the table you are creating the subscription for belongs to. *Note, this was previously referred to as schema and may occasionally still be referenced that way.*

 `table` - the name of the table the subscription will apply to.